 So, in the several mornings following full moon – after sunrise – look for the waning gibbous moon in the west during the morning hours.
 At mid-northern latitudes in North America, the moon will set roughly two hours after sunrise on April 3, 2018, and it’ll set later after sunrise each day thereafter.

 By the way, the moon is up during the day half the time.
 It has to be, since it orbits around the whole Earth once a month.
 The crescent moon is hard to see because it’s so near the sun in the sky.
 At the vicinity of last quarter moon about a week form now, you might have to crane your neck, looking up, to notice it after sunrise.

 Ordinarily, we don’t look up to see the waning last quarter moon and waning crescent after sunrise.

 That’s one reason why people so often miss the moon during the day.

 Day by day, the lighted portion of the waning gibbous moon will shrink and the half-lit last quarter moon will come on April 8, 2018.
 Watch for the daytime moon to climb higher and higher above the western horizon at sunrise all this coming week!

-Bottom line: Starting early April 2018, look for the daytime moon in the west after sunrise.
+Bottom line: Starting in early April 2018, look for the daytime moon in the west after sunrise.